 This big-old-fashioned parathyroid operation typically takes 3 to 6 hours to complete (depending on the case and the skill of the surgeon), and 10 to 15 percent of patients will not be cured after the operation.
 As many as 5 percent will have a serious complication depending on your surgeon's experience.
 You can expect to spend 1 to 3 nights in the hospital.
 If your surgeon discusses having surgery this way, and "exploring" for your parathyroid glands, you may want to find an expert surgeon (endocrine surgeon) who performs parathyroid surgery on a more frequent basis.
 However, parathyroid disease is an uncommon problem, so almost all surgeons only know how to do parathyroid surgery the old-fashioned way--the way they saw it done years ago when they were learning.
 Tell your endocrinologist and/or your family doctor that you want a surgeon who is an expert in parathyroid surgery and that you do not want the same general surgeon that they send their gallbladder and breast biopsy surgery patients to.
 Ask for an endocrine surgeon.

 Overview of Standard Parathyroid Surgery For Primary Hyperparathyroidism

-- The surgeon will "explore" for the parathyroid glands.
+- The surgeon will "explore" the neck to find the parathyroid glands.
 This will take between 3 and 6 hours (usually about 4 hours).

 - Cure rate is very dependent upon the experience of the surgeon (as high as 92% by experienced endocrine surgeons, and as low as 80% for general surgeons who perform only a few parathyroid operations per year.
 VERY IMPORTANT.
 Often the parathyroid glands are very hard to find, so the surgeon can't accomplish the first item on this list.